-290 See, for example, Justin D. Nankivell, "The Role of History and Law in the South China Sea and Arctic Ocean," Maritime Awareness Project, August 7, 2017; Sydney J. Freedberg, "Is The Arctic The next South China Sea?
+297 See, for example, Justin D. Nankivell, "The Role of History and Law in the South China Sea and Arctic Ocean," Maritime Awareness Project, August 7, 2017; Sydney J. Freedberg, "Is The Arctic The next South China Sea?
 Not Likely," Breaking Defense, August 4, 2017; Caroline Houck, "The Arctic Could Be the Next South China Sea, Says Coast guard Commandant," Defense One, August 1, 2017; Daniel Thomassen, "Lessons from the Arctic for the South China Sea," Center for International Maritime Security, April 4, 2017.

-291 For further discussion of this situation, see CRS Report R42784, China's Actions in South and East China Seas: Implications for U.S. Interests-Background and Issues for Congress, by Ronald O'Rourke.
+298 For further discussion of this situation, see CRS Report R42784, China's Actions in South and East China Seas: Implications for U.S. Interests-Background and Issues for Congress, by Ronald O'Rourke.

-292 See, for example, Ben Werner, "Zukunft: U.S. Presence in Arctic Won't Stop Chinese, Russia Encroachment Without Law of the Sea Ratification," USNI News, August 1, 2017.
+299 See, for example, Ben Werner, "Zukunft: U.S. Presence in Arctic Won't Stop Chinese, Russia Encroachment Without Law of the Sea Ratification," USNI News, August 1, 2017.

-293 This section prepared by Ronald O'Rourke, Specialist in Naval Affairs, Foreign Affairs, Defense, and Trade Division.
+This section prepared by Ronald O'Rourke, Specialist in Naval Affairs, Foreign Affairs, Defense, and Trade Division.
+Regarding the increase in Russian military capabilities and operations in the Arctic, see, for example, Thomas

-294 Regarding the increase in Russian military capabilities and operations in the Arctic, see, for example, Mark Episkopos, "How Russia Is Getting Ready for War in the Arctic; Or, At the Very Least, Increasing Its Military Capabilities," National Interest, December 1, 2018; Atle Staalesen, "First Division of New Missile System Ready for Arctic," Barents Observer, November 28, 2018; Tom O'Connor, "Russia Gets New Missiles Designed for War in Arctic as U.S. Military Looks North," Newsweek, November 26, 2018; Mary Thompson-Jones, "NATO's Arctic Exercise is a Good Start to Standing Up to Russian Militarization of the High North," National Interest, November 6, 2018; James Rothwell, "Russia Attempting to Provoke Dutch and Royal Marines in Arctic Circle," Telegraph (UK), October 14, 2018; Thomas Nilsen, "Russia Flexes Northern Military Muscles Ahead of NATO Exercise," Barents Observer, October 3, 2018; Gwladys Fouche, "Russian Buildup Worries Norway Before Big NATO Military Exercise," Reuters, October 2, 2018; Atle Staalesen, "Former Defense Chief Sees a Serious Russian Threat Against Norway's Finnmark Region," Barents Observer, September 19, 2018; Tom Balmforth, "Russia Warships Held Drills in the Waters bwtween Alaska and Russia During Moscow's Biggest War Games Since the Cold War," Business Insider, September 14, 2018; Reuters, "Russian Warships Hold Drills in Bering Sea in Huge Military Exercise," Arctic Today, becoming a region of military tension and competition,295 and to concerns about whether the United States is adequately prepared militarily to defend its interests in the region.296
+Nilsen, "Russia Resumes North Pole Patrols with Fighter Jets," Arctic Today, February 4, 2019; Atle Staalesen, "New Arctic Naval Base Built in 6 Months," Barents Observer, January 30, 2019; Thomas Nilsen, "In Polar Night, Russia Exercises Strategic Bombers and Newest Frigate," Barents Observer, January 27, 2019; Mark Episkopos, "How Russia Is Getting Ready for War in the Arctic; Or, At the Very Least, Increasing Its Military Capabilities," National Interest, December 1, 2018; Atle Staalesen, "First Division of New Missile System Ready for Arctic," Barents Observer, November 28, 2018; Tom O'Connor, "Russia Gets New Missiles Designed for War in Arctic as U.S. Military Looks North," Newsweek, November 26, 2018; Mary Thompson-Jones, "NATO's Arctic Exercise is a Good Start to Standing Up to Russian Militarization of the High North," National Interest, November 6, 2018; James Rothwell, "Russia Attempting to Provoke Dutch and Royal Marines in Arctic Circle," Telegraph (UK), October 14, 2018; Thomas Nilsen, becoming a region of military tension and competition,302 and to concerns about whether the United States is adequately prepared militarily to defend its interests in the region.303

-U.S. military officials, military officials from other Arctic states, and other observers have stressed the cooperative aspects of how the Arctic states have addressed Arctic issues, and have sometimes suggested that the competitive aspects of the situation have been exaggerated in some press accounts.297 Some observers argue that that Russia's recent military investment in the Arctic is being exaggerated, or reflects normal modernization of aging capabilities, or is intended partly for domestic Russian consumption.298 Even so, U.S. military forces (and U.S. intelligence agencies)299 are paying renewed attention to the Arctic.
-This is particularly true in the case of the
+U.S. military officials, military officials from other Arctic states, and other observers have stressed the cooperative aspects of how the Arctic states have addressed Arctic issues, and have sometimes suggested that the competitive aspects of the situation have been exaggerated in some press accounts.304 Some observers argue that that Russia's recent military investment in the Arctic is being exaggerated, or reflects normal modernization of aging capabilities, or is intended partly for domestic Russian consumption.305 Even so, U.S. military forces (and U.S. intelligence